LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 adduser so
 ```

-2. Add the ssh pub key of your local machine (the place from which you'll run ansible) to `/home/so/.ssh/authorized_keys`
+2. Add an ssh pub key of your local machine (the place from which you'll run ansible) to `/home/so/.ssh/authorized_keys`

-3. Add an ssh priv key with read access to git.vdb.to to `/home/so/.ssh/id_rsa`
+3. Add an ssh priv key that has read access for git.vdb.to to `/home/so/.ssh/id_rsa`

 4. Add the following lines to `/home/so/.bashrc`